MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-service-administration.md

 ## Life Cycle Services (LCS)

-To enable the Electronic invoicing add-on for your Finance and Supply Chain Management environment, the following feature must be enabled under the tile **Preview feature management** in LCS:
+Use Life Cycle Services (LCS) to enable the add-on for microservices for your LCS deployment project.
+The following feature must be enabled under the tile **Preview feature management** in LCS:

 -   e-Invoicing Service.